Breathing in Delhi air equivalent to smoking 44 cigarettes a day

 "The number of patients have increased obviously," said Deepak Rosha, a pulmonologist at Apollo Hospital, one of the largest private hospitals in Delhi.
 "I don't think it's ever been so bad in Delhi.
 I'm very angry that we've had to come to this."

-Breathing in air with a PM2.5 content of 950 to 1,000 is considered roughly equivalent to smoking 44 cigarettes a day, according to the independent Berkeley Earth science research group.
+Breathing in air with a PM2.5 content of between 950 to 1,000 is considered roughly equivalent to smoking 44 cigarettes a day, according to the independent Berkeley Earth science research group.

 Suffocating feeling